Skip to main content

 ScrollIntoViewIfNeededAsync

-Added in: v1.8 elementHandle.ScrollIntoViewIfNeededAsync
+Added before v1.9 elementHandle.ScrollIntoViewIfNeededAsync

 Discouraged